Liaison (French): Medieval consonants

 For example, the word grand is written grant in medieval manuscripts (grant served for both masculine and feminine gender).
 The orthography of that age was more phonetic; the word was in all likeliness pronounced [ɡrɑ̃nt], with an audible final /t/, at least until the twelfth century.
 When that consonant became mute (like the majority of ancient final consonants in French), the word continued to be written grant (the preservation of this written form is explained by other reasons; see note), and then became grand by influence of its Latin etymology grandis, with a new (analogic) feminine form grande.
-The current spelling with a final mute d allows to better show the alternation between grand and grande (an alternation gran ~ grande or grant ~ grande would look less regular to the eye), as well as the lexical relation to grandeur, grandir, grandiloquent, etc. The root grand is written thus regardless of whether the d is pronounced [d], [t] or mute in order for its derivatives to have a single graphic identity, which facilitates memorization and reading.
+The current spelling with a final mute d allows to better show the alternation between grand and grande (an alternation gran ~ grande or grant ~ grande would look less regular to the eye), as well as the lexical relation to grandeur, grandir, grandiloquent, etc. The root grand is written thus regardless of whether the d is pronounced [d], [t] or it is silent, in order for its derivatives to have a single graphic identity, which facilitates memorization and reading.

 However, the ancient final [t] of grand did not cease to be pronounced when the following word began with a vowel and belonged to the same sense unit.
 Effectively, the consonant was no longer pronounced at the end of the word, but at the beginning of the next.
 Now an initial consonant rather than a final one, it did not undergo the same sound changes, so it continued to be pronounced.